shivangjhalani/airport-sim/functions.md

   > The queue is split into 2 halves based on seat number for boarding and then boarding happens
 - ? `boardingProcedure` (split-queue)
   > Boarding happened, flight took off?, reduce count of people in airport.
+- void `emergencyBreifing` (void)
+  > Will be called in flow
+- change-seats `changeSeatsForEmergency` (void)
+  > Ask customer if they are wiling to perform emergency actions

 ## Arrival
 ### Customer